miriamsorace/MA5953-Creating-Your-Own-Data/README.md

 Also: no need to attach the cognitive interview/final interview datasets to the submission.

-(2) In this task you will have to scrape tweets from 2 politicians of your choice and carry out either a sentiment analysis or a topic model analysis, on the basis of a research question of your choosing.
-The 1,000 words report will include (a) a section describing/justifying the choice of research question and describing the text data scraped; (b) a section where the text mining method is presented, and (c) a section where the results from the comparison are presented (with visualisations and/or numerical summaries).
+(2) In this task you will have to scrape tweets from 2 politicians and/or public figures of your choosing, on the opposite spectrum ideologically.
+You will then have to answer the question: how do they differ in the content they publish on Twitter?
+You will answer this question by interpreting (a) text descriptives; (b) results from a topic model analysis.
+The 1,000 words report will include (1) a section explaining what web-scraping is, what method/process was undertaken to scrape the tweets; (2) a section presenting the text descriptive statistics and graphs and interpretation of those; (3) a section where the topic modelling method is briefly explained and where the results from the comparison are presented (with visualisations and/or numerical summaries).
 The appendix and tables/figures and R code do not count towards the word limit.
 PLEASE include a word count at the top of your report.
 Website to count words [here](https://wordcounter.net).

 For both assessments, [R Markdown](http://rmarkdown.rstudio.com) will need to be used to generate the reports.
 The snippets of R code will need to be visible and will not count towards the word limit.
 The appendix will also not count towards the word limit. +/- 10% of the word limit is allowed.